mzeeshanaltaf/genai-pdf-2-presentation/README.md

 # SlideGenie
-Turn PDFs into Powerful Presentations with a Touch of Magic!📄➡️📊
+Transform PDFs into Engaging Presentations and Compelling Podcast Scripts!" 📄➡️✨

-SlideGenie is an AI-powered web app that transforms your PDF files into clear, concise, and well-structured presentations in just a few clicks. 🎯✨ Upload any PDF, let the AI work its magic, and receive a professional slideshow with titles, bullet points, and presenter notes — all done for you! 📝⚡ Perfect for creating impactful presentations effortlessly.
+SlideGenie is your all-in-one solution for turning PDF documents into clear, concise, and well-structured presentations and engaging podcast scripts. 🚀✨ Upload any PDF, let our AI work its magic, and receive professional-grade slides and a captivating narrative ready to go!
+Perfect for educators, business professionals, and content creators looking to enhance their communication effortlessly. 📝🎧

 # Application Link
 https://slidegenie.streamlit.app/

 # Technologies Used
 * langchain -- Orchestration framework for the development of applications using large language models (LLMs
+* LLMs: -- To generate well-structured presentations and engaging podcast scripts
-* LLM -- gpt-4o-mini from OpenAI to transform pdf text to clear, concise and well structured presentation
+  * gpt-4o-mini from OpenAI
+  * llama-3.2-90b-text-preview from Groq
 * streamlit -- Front end development

 # System Requirements